dchampion/shared-mutable-state/README.md

 #### Discussion
 <code>ReentrantLock</code> is the simplest of a number of implementations of the <code>Lock</code> interface found in the <code>java.util.concurrent.locks</code> package.
 It is also known as an <i>explicit</i> lock (in contrast to the <i>intrinsic</i> locks discussed previously) because it uses an explicit object to enforce mutual exclusion.
 The <code>Lock</code> implementations provide a richly-featured alternative to the <i>intrinsic</i> locking strategies of <code>Synchronized</code> and <code>SynchronizedBlock</code>.

+As with the other thread-safe strategies, implementations of the <code>Lock</code> interface gaurantee both the atomicity and visibility of state-changing operations between multiple threads.
+In addition, they offer advanced features such as timed locked waits, interruptible locked waits and fairness policies (none of which is demonstrated in this program).

 The <code>try/finally</code> idiom used to demonstrate the use of <code>ReentrantLock</code> in this example is considered a best practice.

-As with the other thread-safety strategies, implementations of the <code>Lock</code> interface gaurantee both the atomicity of state-changing operations, as well as their visibility, between multiple threads.
-In addition, they offer advanced features such as timed locked waits, interruptible locked waits and fairness policies (none of which is demonstrated in this program).